 The logic behind JetMenu and its unique features

-First and foremost, JetMenu is a part of an extremely powerful Crocoblock toolbox, which is a true money-saver for what you get, especially if you are an agency or a freelancer with a lot of clients.
-The Lifetime subscription would be a steal in this case because you will receive not only frequent updates and new features but new products, too.
+First and foremost, JetMenu is a part of an extremely powerful Crocoblock suite, which is a true money-saver for what you get, especially if you are an agency or a freelancer with a lot of clients.
+The Lifetime subscription would be a steal in this case because you will receive not only frequent updates and new features, but also new products.

-JetMenu, in combination with other JetPlugins, can definitely put your website on another level: used conditionally, in different places of dynamic-data-driven websites, for various purposes.
+JetMenu, in combination with other JetPlugins, can definitely elevate your website: used conditionally in various places of dynamic-data-driven websites for different purposes.

 There’s much more to compare, but the deciding factor for choosing one of those plugins is the interface and your preferred way of editing menus.